Lok Satta Party: History

-Lok Satta started as a citizen movement, Lok Satta Andolana or Lok Satta Movement, in Andhra Pradesh and later spread across the country, including Mumbai, with the Vote JUHU and Vote Mumbai campaigns.
+Lok Satta started as a citizen movement, Lok Satta Andolana or Lok Satta Movement, in unified Andhra Pradesh and later spread to few other parts of the country, including Mumbai, with the Vote JUHU and Vote Mumbai campaigns.
 It also played a major role in the Jaago Re!
 One Billion Votes.
 The Lok Satta organisation worked on bringing about several political reforms by working with other civic organisations.
 Lok Satta Party was founded with the realisation that entering into politics is the only option to bring about fundamental changes in the system and a new political culture.
-It grew rapidly, amassing over 30,000 members in the Greater Hyderabad region and over 60,000 members in Andhra Pradesh before it became a political party.
+It grew rapidly, amassing over 30,000 members in the Greater Hyderabad region and over 60,000 members in unified Andhra Pradesh before it became a political party.

-Lok Satta Party is now active in few other Indian states, including Karnataka and Maharashtra.
-It was also active earlier in Tamil Nadu and Delhi.
+Lok Satta Party is now active in few Indian states, including Telangana and Andhra Pradesh.
+It was also active earlier in Karnataka, Maharashtra, Tamil Nadu and Delhi.

 Leadership

 The party's founder and National President is Jayaprakash Narayan, a former doctor who was an IAS officer in the 1980s from Andhra Pradesh.
-Narayan resigned from the IAS in 1996 to found the Lok Satta Movement, and the political party in 2006.
+Narayan resigned from the IAS in 1996 to establish the Lok Satta Movement, and the political party in 2006.

 National Steering Committee

 National Steering Committee is the highest body of Lok Satta Party.
 It is a subset of the National Council of the party.

-Notable past members of the National Steering Committee include Katari Srinivasa Rao, D.V.V.S.
-Varma and Dr. Ashwin Mahesh.
+Notable past members of the National Steering Committee include Surendra Srivastava, Katari Srinivasa Rao, D.V.V.S.
+Varma, Dr. Ashwin Mahesh and Dilip Sankarreddy.

+State units

+Bheesetti Babji is the President of Andhra Pradesh State unit.
+Thummanapally Srinivas is the President of Telangana State unit.